-Both traditional IRAs and Roth IRAs have the same contribution limits in 2021.
-Keep in mind, however, that you will have to make required minimum distributions (RMDs) for your traditional IRA when you reach age 72 (or 70.5 if you were born before July 1, 1949).
+Both traditional IRAs and Roth IRAs have the same contribution limits in 2022.
+Keep in mind, however, that you will have to make required minimum distributions (RMDs) for your traditional IRA when you you turn age 70.5 or 72, depending on your birth year.

 If you are a taxpayer with a 401(k) plan, then using your tax refund to boost your pre-tax contributions is another smart way to maximize your retirement savings.
 While 401(k) contributions are deducted from your paycheck, what you pay now will compensate you more in retirement.
 Especially if your boss matches those contributions, which essentially means that you are getting free money for every payment that you make into your retirement plan.

 SmartAsset’s retirement calculator can help you figure out how much money you will have when you retire.